 - DIY: How to Plant a Personal Garden In a Small Urban Space

 It is possible to have a small balcony garden even when you are as space-restricted as an apartment or condo dweller is.
-It just takes a bit of creative thinking and some compromises, but you can enjoy a mini tranquil garden and dream of a bigger one when you are able to afford it like I did.
+It just takes a bit of creative thinking and some compromises, but you can enjoy an apartment homestead and dream of a bigger one when you are able to afford it like I did.

 If you enjoyed this article, have something to add or have any questions, please leave a comment below.